 Standing on the summit of Mount Athabasca presented an entirely new painting perspective.
 Looking down to valleys below and out across to other peaks gives a God-like sensation which spurred a summit series of small watercolour paintings.
 I brought these two to the Banff Centre as studies for large oils ...

 |1994, 7" x 10", watercolours with the same titles as the 4 x 6 foot oils, below.
 Both in my own collection|

 |THE ATHABASCA - ANDROMEDA COL oil 4 x 6 feet sold through Wallace Galleries, collector unknown|

 |THE CURVE OF THE SUMMIT (from the Silverhorn) oil 4 X 6 feet Collection of Denise Scammell|

-The Curve of the Summit is somewhat abstract and perhaps a difficult view for folks to comprehend.
+The Curve of the Summit is somewhat abstracted and perhaps a difficult perspective for folks to comprehend.
 It did the gallery rounds and was never sold.
 In July 1997 a guide, whom Denise was dating then, took us and Bill up the face of the Silverhorn (the meringue shaped peak to the right of the actual summit).
 Standing on the vantage point of the painting I pointed out this perspective to Denise and she understood it completely.
-After such an expedition together I gave the large oil to her.
+It was clear the painting ought to belong to her.

 |With former Central Tech art teacher, Paul Summerskill, February 28th, 1995|